Reason #147 that religion is generally a bad idea. This story from the associated press. Read the entire story here.

 "Certainly," replies the doctor, "Where do you think lawyers come from?"

-Four surgeons were taking a coffee break and were discussing their work.
+___________________________________________Four surgeons were taking a coffee break and were discussing their work.
 The first one said, "I think accountants are the easiest to operate on.
 Everything inside is numbered."

 "I think libarians are the easiest" said the second surgeon " When you open them up all their organs are alphabetically ordered".